The maximum length of a basic name is 30 characters.

 The following are compound identifiers:

-The following objects owned by the same user share one namespace and so the names for each of these objects must be unique within that namespace: tables, views, materialized views, sequences, private synonyms, PL/SQL packages, functions, procedures, and cache groups.
+The following objects owned by the same user share one namespace and so the names for each of these objects must be unique within that namespace: tables, views, materialized views, sequences, private synonyms, PLSQL packages, functions, procedures, and cache groups.

 Indexes are created in their own namespace.

-Tables that are owned by separate users can have the same name, since they exist in separate user namespaces.
+However, tables that are owned by separate users can have the same name, since they exist in separate user namespaces.

 If the object name provided is not qualified with the user that owns it, then the search order for an object is as follows: